The Premier League's 10 Best Right-Backs of All Time

 10. Steve Finnan (Fulham, Liverpool)

 Steve Finnan may not be the most celebrated right-back in the Premier League, but his consistency and reliability make him worthy of recognition.
-During his time at Fulham and later at Liverpool, Finnan was a steady presence in defence.
+Finnan was a steady presence in defence during his time at Fulham and later at Liverpool.

 Let's delve deeper into why some of these right-backs were exceptional and why they make the list.